What You Should Consider When Thinking About £100,000 Life Insurance

 Mortgage Life Insurance or Decreasing Term Assurance

-The only difference is the level or coverage decreases over the length of the policy.
+The only difference is the level of cover decreases over the length of the policy.
 Because the insured sum decreases over time, so does the amount of the premium payments.

-Mortgage Life Insurance is often chosen when the policy holder wishes to cover an outstanding mortgage – as the outstanding debt decreases, so does the coverage.
+Mortgage Life Insurance is often chosen when the policyholder wishes to cover an outstanding mortgage – as the outstanding debt decreases, so does the coverage.

 Family Home Benefit

-This is the most popular choice when the insured does not want his or her beneficiaries to receive a large lump sum but would rather have them receive regular payments as though his or her income is still present.
+This is the most popular choice when the insured does not want their beneficiaries to receive a large lump sum but would rather have them receive regular payments as though their income is still present.

 Determining How Much Life Insurance is Needed

 Some questions you can ask yourself to make the decision easier are “how will funeral costs and outstanding debts be paid when you pass?”, “

 How the Cost of Life Insurance is Determined

-These factors most often include the type of insurance policy, how much coverage is needed, how long the policy is active, the policyholder’s health and age, his or her lifestyle choices, and whether or not he or she a smoker.
+These factors most often include the type of insurance policy, how much coverage is needed, how long the policy is active, the policyholder’s health and age, his or her lifestyle choices, and whether or not he or she is a smoker.

-What Else You Should Consider When Receiving a Life Insurance Quote
+What Else You Should Consider When Receiving a Life Insurance Quote?

 While this may be ideal for a couple with no living children and/or family, those with surviving beneficiaries will probably want to secure individual policies.